I did not begin to develop a core belief of my inherent worth and dignity until I came out on the other side of my first mental health crisis.

 Recovery gave me an opportunity to build my life worth living.
 It breaks my heart to know that the world has lost so many of my peers.
 Each of them with inherent worth and dignity.
 Each of them deserving of life and love.
 If you are a peer, please hold onto hope, get the help that you need and keep trying to take steps in your recovery.
 For even in your darkest hour, the “sun still shines on your heavy head.”

-The Staunton Farm Foundation and the Jewish Healthcare Foundation have provided funding to PublicSource to cover issues related to mental and behavioral health.
+The Jewish Healthcare Foundation has provided funding to PublicSource to cover issues related to mental and behavioral health.